-From the forthcoming inaugural issue of Media Theory, Christoph Raetzsch considers the relations between media representation, media theory and media practice to develop his propositions for doing media theory (again).
+From the inaugural issue of Media Theory, Christoph Raetzsch considers the relations between media representation, media theory and media practice to develop his propositions for doing media theory (again).

 10 Propositions for Doing Media Theory (Again)

 I consider the Fall of the Berlin Wall in 1989 as a decisive event in my biography.
 But the (childhood) memory of the events at the time mutate with the annual rerun of historical coverage in Germany: Images of crowds filling the streets facing special police forces, masses of people fleeing to Hungary, President Reagan’s iconic appeal to Gorbatchev to “tear down this wall”.
 Although I’d like to believe in the reality of what I heard and saw and felt at the time, many things of those days are not available to me through direct experience or memory.
 In fact, I can no longer separate what may have been my own perception of the events and what has been a layering of references and images that are only accessible in mediated form.
 How to resolve this ambivalence of understanding a biographical event as a media event?